BitBoxSwiss/bitbox-base/docs/index.md

 title: Home
 nav_order: 100
 ---
-# BitBox Base
+# BitBoxBase

-## Personal Bitcoin sovereignty node
+## Personal Bitcoin & Lightning node

-The BitBox Base is an ongoing project of [Shift Cryptosecurity](https://shiftcrypto.ch/) that aims to build a personal Bitcoin full node appliance.
+The BitBoxBase is an ongoing project of [Shift Cryptosecurity](https://shiftcrypto.ch/) that aims to build a personal Bitcoin full node appliance.
 The whole software stack is free open-source.
 This documentation is aimed at project members, contributors and interested people that want to build or customize their own node.